KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 ---

-# Zenetism: The Emanative Path of Return
+# Zenetism: The Architecture of Emanation, Return, and Saturation

 ## Afterword — The Circle Remains Open

 Zenetism begins in stillness —
 not with commandment,
-but with a question from Zenon,
+but with the question of Zenon,
 the Unknown Principle.

 All things arise not because they must,